Any Question? Email Us

 Regarding the transportation to Ramechhap Airport, it is important to know that since the opening of the Kathmandu-Lukla airport, flights from Ramechhap to Lukla have become less common.
 However, if you still need to travel from Ramechhap to Lukla, you can hire a private vehicle or take a local bus.
 The cost of a private vehicle can range from $150 to $200, depending on the negotiation and the type of vehicle.

-If you are less than 3/4 people then it's okay to take a Car transport to Ramechhap Airport (Manthali Airport).
-For this Private Car vehicle, $150 USD will be fine.
-Otherwise, If your group is more than 3/4 people then a Private Jeep vehicle will be great.
-If you are going to take a Jeep vehicle then for this vehicle, $200 USD will be fine.
+If you are fewer than 3/4 people, then it's okay to take a Car transport to Ramechhap Airport (Manthali Airport).
+For this Private Car vehicle, USD 150 will be fine.
+Otherwise, If your group is more than 3/4 people, then a Private Jeep vehicle will be great.
+If you are going to take a Jeep vehicle then for this vehicle, USD 200 will be fine.

-Here, you will get details cost in a table chart
+Here, you will get the details costs in a table chart

 Name of Vehicle Destination Cost